 Another sign of opiate addiction is going to multiple doctors or pharmacies to have prescriptions written and refilled.
 Many doctors and pharmacies are aware of the opiate crisis in the United States, so they do their best to monitor patients for potential abuse.
 If someone addicted to pain medication is no longer able to get it legally, they may begin stealing medications from friends or family members or even seek out a drug dealer to buy the medications from.
 In more serious cases, they may even turn to heroin abuse.
 Getting help for yourself or a loved one with an opiate addiction is crucial before it spirals out of control.

-What types of treatments are helpful for prescription drug addictions?
+Inpatient Rehab and Others: What types of treatments are helpful for prescription drug addiction Disorders?

 No two situations involving drug addiction are quite the same, and no two treatments for the condition are either.
 Depending on what type of drug you are addicted to and how long you have been misusing the substance, some treatment methods will be more effective than others.
 Overall, there are several different types of treatment that have shown success for people who suffer from abuse.

 First and foremost, you may need to go through a detox period that allows enough time to get the drug completely out of your system.
 A medical detox program will provide 24-hour supervision by trained medical personnel to ensure that your detoxification is safe and as comfortable as possible.

 This type of treatment is the most intensive and is usually the next step for people suffering from substance use disorders once they have completed detox.
 In a residential program, you will live on-site at the treatment facility and spend all of your time there.
 You will be provided with all of your meals and other necessities, including a case manager, counselors, and classes to help you begin your new way of life.